perberg70/Update-Study-Buddy/README.md

 - **"No edX export found"** — Put the `.tar.gz` in `course_exports/` and run `python start_run.py`.
 Or pass `--tar <file>`, or set `EDX_TAR_PATH`.
 - **"N course archives ... and none was named"** — Two exports in one folder.
 Keep one, or name it: `--tar "<file>"`.
 It will not choose by date: OneDrive rewrites modification times on sync, so the newest file is not the newest export.
 - **"course_structure.json records no source archive"** — The structure predates provenance tracking, or came from a different export.
 Re-run `python extract_edx.py --tar "<file>"`. `--allow-stale` overrides, leaving provenance unverified.
-- **"This looks like an edXUpdater import archive"** — See "edXUpdater is a different tool" above.
 - **"course_structure.json not found"** — Run `extract_edx.py` (or `start_run.py`) first.
 - **`OMP: Error #15` / the process dies during transcription** — Two OpenMP runtimes. `transcribe_videos.py` sets `KMP_DUPLICATE_LIB_OK=TRUE` for its own run; if it still aborts, `set KMP_DUPLICATE_LIB_OK=TRUE` in the shell first.
 - **`ModuleNotFoundError` from a tool** — Run `python preflight.py`; it names every optional package and its `pip install`.